Dr. Sandra Naddaff, Director of Undergraduate Studies

 - Senior year: Comparative Literature 99a and 99b (the writing of the senior thesis).
 Graded SAT/UNS.
 In order for a student to receive a grade of SAT for the first semester of senior tutorial, one chapter of the thesis must be submitted by the end of the semester in which the thesis work is begun.

 - General Examination: A 60 minute oral examination at the end of the senior year.
-This exam will include a thesis defense, as well as discussion of texts and topics chosen by the student.
+This exam will include a thesis defense, as well as an intellectual autobiography.
 The examination committee will consist of three members, and will ideally include the student’s junior tutor and one reader of the senior thesis.

 - Study Abroad: Comparative Literature encourages study abroad for one semester of the junior year.
 Students who study abroad take only one term of junior tutorial, although they must still complete the junior essay and 14 total concentration courses.

-The department offers a variety of courses that might be of interest to freshmen and first-semester sophomores, but has no specific course that is a pre-requisite.
-Students who are interested in the program might wish to take Comparative Literature 103: Grounds for Comparison, or any of the other 100-level courses listed in Comparative Literature in the course search in courses.my.harvard.edu.
+The department offers a variety of courses that might be of interest to freshmen and first-semester sophomores, but it has no specific course that is a pre-requisite.
+Students who are interested in the program might wish to take Comparative Literature 102: Comparing, Connecting, Compos(t)ing: Comparative Literature from Jules Vernes to Slumdog Millionaire, or any of the other 100-level courses listed in Comparative Literature in the course search in courses.my.harvard.edu.
 Students interested in Comparative Literature might also wish to take a language course in their language of choice, if they wish to improve their foreign language competency.

 For up-to-date information on advising in Comparative Literature, please see the Advising Programs Office website.